 Lucky Bamboo Plants

 Lucky bamboo, sold on the streets of Chinatown and in florist shops around the Chinese New Year, isn't bamboo at all.
-It is a houseplant that will grow in water alone, although it may be grown successfully in soil.
+It is often grown as a houseplant (Dracaena sanderiana, USDA zones 10-12) that will grow in water alone, although it may be grown successfully in soil.
 Lucky bamboo is pretty tough and will do well in less than ideal light conditions.
 In fact, direct sunlight can burn the leaves.
 Cut a stalk that is developing new shoots and place the cuttings in a container of water with river rocks or glass marbles to hold them upright.
 The cuttings will grow new roots and form another plant.

 Benna Crawford has been a journalist and New York-based writer since 1997.
 Her work has appeared in USA Today, the San Francisco Chronicle, The New York Times, and in professional journals and trade publications.
 Crawford has a degree in theater, is a certified Prana Yoga instructor, and writes about fitness, performing and decorative arts, culture, sports, business and education .